Youth Suicide and Self-Inflicted Injury (see data for this topic)

 - Policy Implications

 Youth suicide and self-inflicted injury are complex issues that are not caused by any single factor.
 Addressing these prevalent, preventable public health problems requires comprehensive, cross-sector commitments focused on risk and protective factors at the individual, family, community, and system levels (1, 2).
-Additionally, experts recommend that policy strategies go beyond preventing and treating problems to promoting positive mental health (1, 3).
+Additionally, experts recommend that policy strategies go beyond preventing and treating problems to promoting positive mental health (1, 2).

-Screening, early identification, access to services, and receipt of services are critical in preventing and reducing mental health problems associated with suicidal behavior (2).
-Youth who hurt themselves without suicidal intent are at risk for suicide and do not often seek treatment (4).
-In fact, most youth who need mental health services, in general, do not receive them (3, 5).
+Screening, early identification, access to services, and receipt of treatment are critical in preventing and reducing mental health problems associated with suicidal behavior (1, 3).
+Youth who hurt themselves without suicidal intent are at risk for suicide, and many do not seek help (2, 4).
+American Indians/Alaska Natives have the highest rates of youth suicide nationwide, and data show concerning increases in suicidal behavior among African American youth (1, 5).
+Research has shown that youth of color are less likely to receive mental health care compared with their white peers (4).
+Overall, most California youth who need mental health services do not receive them (6).

-California law requires public school districts and charter schools serving Grades 7-12 to establish suicide prevention policies that address high-risk groups, including LGBTQ youth, those who are homeless or in out-of-home settings, youth bereaved by suicide, and youth with mental health problems, disabilities, or substance use disorders (1).
+California law requires public school districts and charter schools to establish suicide prevention policies, and to address groups at elevated risk such as LGBTQ youth, youth in out-of-home settings, youth exposed to suicides of others, and youth with mental illness, disabilities, or substance use issues (1, 2, 3).

 Policy and practice options to prevent suicide and self-injury and promote youth mental health include:

 For more policy ideas and information on this topic, see kidsdata.org’s Research & Links section or visit the Suicide Prevention Resource Center, Centers for Disease Control and Prevention, and Self-Injury Outreach and Support.
 Also see Policy Implications for related topics in kidsdata.org’s Emotional and Behavioral Health category.